jtdaugherty/brick/docs/guide.rst

 can be independently specified to have an explicit value, and any component not explicitly specified can default to whatever the terminal is currently using.
-Vty styles can be combined together, e.g. underline and bold, so styles are cummulative.
+Vty styles can be combined together, e.g. underline and bold, so styles are cumulative.

 What if a widget attempts to draw with an attribute name that is not specified in the map at all?
 In that case, the attribute map's "default